edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

     - a subnet is tied to a single availability zone
     - ec2 instances launched into subnets

+- When you create an AWS account, Amazon creates a default VPC for you in each region.
+This allows you to launch virtual machines for the EC2 service withouth really having to configure or think about anything.

 # VPC subnets
 - futher way to group your resources and assign different rules to each